robreuss/VirtualGameController/README.md

 A number of sample projects are included that demonstrate the app roles (Peripheral, Bridge and Central) for different platforms (iOS, tvOS, OS X, watchOS).
 A few notes:

-- Unfortunately, the linkage between the frameworks in the sample projects and the frameworks produced by the framework projects is getting broken, so you'll need to re-add those frameworks:
+- In order to run the samples, you need to build and add the framework files to the sample project:

-	 1. Build the framework project for the target platform
+	 1. Clean and build the framework project for the target platform
     1. Navigate to the sample project source code
     2. The framework file will appear in red; delete it
     3. Bring up the project properties and go to the General tab
+    4. Remove the existing framework reference under Embedded Binaries
     4. Click the plus button under Embedded Binaries
     5. Find the appropriate framework file for the target platform and add it
     6. Note that if building the Bridge sample project, you'll also need to add the watchOS framework to the watch extension target.
-    6. You should be able to run the project now in either the simulator or device
+    6. You should be able to run the project now in either the simulator or on a device

-    If you happen to know how I can ensure that the frameworks stay linked to the sample projects, please let me know at <virtualgamecontroller@gmail.com>
+    If you happen to know how I can ensure that the frameworks stay linked to the sample projects, please let me know at <virtualgamecontroller@gmail.com>.
+As it is, they point to DerivedData and lose their connection when cloned to a different machine.

 - To explore using your _Apple Watch_ as a controller, use the __iOS Bridge__ sample, which is setup as a watchOS project.
 A watch can interact with the iPhone it is paired to as either a Bridge (forwarding values to some other Central) or as a Central (displaying the game interface directly on the paired iPhone).
 Discovery of paired watches is automatic.